marcorensch/DateTimeServer/README.md

 `docker build -t datetimeserver .`

 ### start container, exposing port 6060 to us / the client
-`docker run -d -p 6060:6060 --name dtserver datetimeserver`
+`docker run -d -p 6060:6060 --rm --name dtserver datetimeserver`

-### stop and remove so you can re run
+### stop container
+you may rerun it later at any time using the `docker run` command from above.
 `docker stop dtserver`

-`docker rm dtserver`